 • Store leftovers safely: If there are any leftovers, store them in the refrigerator within two hours of cooking.
 Proper storage can help prevent the growth of bacteria.

-See also How to cook contender beans
+See also How to cook clams boil

 By following these food safety guidelines, you can enjoy delicious and safe deer meat dishes with peace of mind.
 Remember to always prioritize hygiene and proper cooking techniques to protect yourself and your loved ones.